Skip to Content

 • Proper ventilation in attics and crawl spaces

-• It also must have “sufficient space” for things like living, sleeping, cooking, dining, and other daily activities.
-There are other requirements pertaining to encroachments, utilities, zoning and more, but essentially the home must be free of hazards and generally safe for habitation.
+There are additional requirements pertaining to encroachments, utilities, zoning and more, but essentially the home must be generally safe for habitation to be eligible for VA financing.

 Our Lender